 Trout Creek Trail is a 7.9 mile lightly trafficked out and back trail located near Arroyo Grande, California that features a river and is rated as moderate.
-The trail is primarily used for hiking and horses and is accessible from March until November.
+The trail is primarily used for hiking and horses and is best used from March until November.
 Dogs and horses are also able to use this trail.